20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 Adopting this flow perspective, things change a great deal if one decides to add payoffs 'as things progress' or if one calculates them only when the end of a branch is reached.

-In the first case, payoffs can become negative at some stages of the game: For instance, in the subgame **AcceptLH** **Seller** gets a negative payoff when the $Accept$ decision is taken.
+In the first case, payoffs can become negative at some stages of the game: For instance, in the subgame **AcceptLH**, **Seller** gets a negative payoff when the $Accept$ decision is taken.
 Clearly, this allows the game to progress and **Seller** will be able to recoup the collateral together with the mining fee later on, making the payoff positive overall.

 Still, adding payoffs as things progress can cause problems when one notices that the utility functions representing risk-aversion - namely `sqrt` and `log` - are well-defined only for positive numbers.
 To avoid this inconsistency problems we opted for calculating payoffs only when the end of a branch is reached.
 We also think that this represents better rational players, which are able to reason about the game until 'the very end'.